Melanie-MR/DelilahRest/README.md

 ## How to install?

+You can clone the repository from here.
+Go to the CODE button in the roght and click on download zip.
 Once that you have the files, open it in your favorite editor.
+*You must modify the file config/connection.js to make it match with your enviroment.
+Take in account that in the file .env you can adjust the variables used in the file config/connection.js.
+For example: DB_NAME, DB_HOST, DB_PORT...*

+## DATA BASE:

+Use the delilah.sql file to import it into your Database client, it will provide the entire structure.
+I recommend using Postman to test it.

+## Dependencies:
 In your terminal, install the necessary dependencies running the command:

 *npm init --yes*